OPERATION OF THE ASTROLABE

 proper side of the sky.

-The longitude at this point is the longitude of the Moon or
+The longitude at this point is the spptoximate longitude of the

-This ignores latitude, which can at times be substantial.
-The
+bodyt.
+It ignores ecliptic latitude, which can be substantial.

 Find the elongation and age of the Moon in the sky